 How to Store Ground Crayfish

-For extended storage, refrigerate or freeze this seasoning.
-This prevents spoilage and helps retain its aroma and flavor.
+For extended storage, put it in your fridge or freezer, this way you can also retain its aroma and flavor.

 Shelf Life and Signs of Spoilage